pesterhazy/elucidate/README.md

   actual: (not (= {:foo 1, :bar 2} {:foo -1, :bar 2}))
 ```

-OK, so let's copy what comes after `actual:` to the clipboard.
+So let's copy what comes after `actual:` to the clipboard.
 The clipboard should now contain this string:

 ```
 (not (= {:foo 1, :bar 2} {:foo -1, :bar 2}))